 The topcoat never sheds and protects your Malamute from external problems, such as UV rays, dirt and even biting insects and bugs.

 The undercoat is the soft fluffy hair sitting close to the skin, this is also the hair that sheds.
-This is responsible for insulating and keeping your Malamute warm in winter months.
+This is responsible for insulating and keeping your Malamute warm in the winter months.

 As the warmer months approach, your Malamute will begin shedding, and may even blow his coat completely.